dimfeld/website/posts/rust_s3_streaming_upload.md

 So in our 122MB example, the first two parts will be the threshold size (50MB) minus 5MB, and the final part will contain the remaining data.
 This comes out to approximately 45MB, 45MB, and 12MB.

-This mostly works, but can still fall apart if an especially large buffer arrives.
-Say that the stream includes a 52MB buffer.
-This is enough to trigger an upload, but removing it from the list will leave less than 5MB remaining.
+This mostly works, but can still fall apart if an especially large buffer arrives, such as if the stream includes a 52MB buffer.
+This one buffer is above the threshold size, so it's enough to trigger an upload, but removing it from the list could leave less than 5MB reserved.

 The solution is to split the buffer.
 We send 47MB to S3 while leaving 5MB left in our buffer list to maintain the minimum reserve requirement.
-Fortunately, the Rust `bytes` crate allows splitting buffers like this with just a reference count, so we don’t have to copy all that data around more than necessary.
+Fortunately, the Rust `bytes` crate allows splitting buffers like this via an internally-maintained reference count, so we don’t have to copy all that data around more than necessary.

 With the algorithm figured out, let's take a look at the code.

 ::: side-by-side

 ```rust
 use crate::Error; // An error defined elsewhere with `thiserror`
 use anyhow::anyhow;